 Although seeming slow, the Stumpex is able to grind a 24-inch diameter stump in one bore (larger stumps can be removed with multiple bores).
-As shown in the adjacent video, the Stumpex can remove a shin-high stump that is larger than you can wrap your arms around in just over one minute.
+As shown in the adjacent video, the Stumpex can remove a shin-high stump that is larger than you can wrap your arms around in just over two minutes, from start to finish.

 Capable operators can effectively remove around 150 stumps in one working day.
 The remaining woody debris is later mulched into the surrounding area and left to decompose, facilitating nutrient recycling and promoting healthy growth of a new ecosystem.

 Additionally, Crestmont Land Trust uses an under-appreciated tool for habitat management—cattle grazing.
 [We would also include goats and sheep, but the area’s cougars are much too interested in them!]